morrownr/88x2bu-20210702/README.md

 - Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS

+Note: If your Linux distro does not fall into one of options listed below, you will need to research how to update your system package information.

 ```
 sudo apt update
 ```